alephium/www/src/content/blog/draft_An-introduction-to-the-stateful-UTXO-model-a3b97c591950/index.md

 ---
-title: 'An introduction to the stateful UTXO model'
+description: The stateful UTXO model (sUTXO) is one of the main innovations brought by the Alephium team, along with Proof-of-less-work (PoLW), the…
 draft: true
-description: 'The stateful UTXO model (sUTXO) is one of the main innovations brought by the Alephium team, along with Proof-of-less-work (PoLW), the…'
+featuredImage: image_00c9e7537e.jpg
+title: An introduction to the stateful UTXO model
 ---

 ###